elhoussine/stockY/README.md

   </a>
 </p>

-Welcome to <a href="https://stockxy.herokuapp.com/#/">StockY</a>, this full-stack, single-page app is a functional clone of the popular e-commerce marketplace <a href="https://www.stockx.com/" target="_blank" rel="noopener noreferrer">StockX</a>, that allows users to trade authentic sneakers, clothes, accessories, NFTs, and more.
+Welcome to <a href="https://stockxy.herokuapp.com/#/">StockY</a>, this full-stack, single-page app inspired by the popular e-commerce marketplace <a href="https://www.stockx.com/" target="_blank" rel="noopener noreferrer">StockX</a>.
+Enables trading of authentic sneakers, clothes, accessories, NFTs, and more.
-It allows users to create an account or sign in, list / remove products under their profile and upload images, also add, update or remove items from their shopping cart, as well as searching for products.
+It allows users to create an account or sign in, list/remove products under their profile and upload images, also add, update or remove items from their shopping cart, as well as search for products.

 <p align="center">
   <img width="100%" src="https://raw.githubusercontent.com/elhoussine/stockY/main/readme_assets/stockY.gif"></img>